thomasWeise/pycommons/README.md

 You can also clone the repository and then run a [`make` build](https://thomasweise.github.io/pycommons/Makefile.html), which will automatically install all dependencies, run all the tests, and then install the package on your system, too.
 This will work only on Linux, though.
-It also installs the [dependencies for building](https://thomasweise.github.io/pycommons/requirements-dev.html), which include, e.g., those for unit testing and static analysis.
 If this build completes successful, you can be sure that [`pycommons`](https://thomasweise.github.io/pycommons) will work properly on your machine.

-All dependencies for using and running `pycommons` are listed at [here](https://thomasweise.github.io/pycommons/requirements.html).
+All dependencies for using and running `pycommons` are listed at [here](https://thomasweise.github.io/pycommons/requirements_txt.html).
-The additional dependencies for a [full `make` build](https://thomasweise.github.io/pycommons/Makefile.html), including unit tests, static analysis, and the generation of documentation are listed [here](https://thomasweise.github.io/pycommons/requirements-dev.html).

 ## 3. Examples